List of Florida Atlantic Owls head football coaches

-The Florida Atlantic Owls football team represents Florida Atlantic University in college football at the NCAA Division I Football Bowl Subdivision (FBS) level as a member of the East Division of Conference USA (C-USA).
-The program has had seven head coaches, including two interim head coaches, since it began play during the 2001 season.
-The current head coach of the Owls is Willie Taggart, who was hired in December 2019.
-Taggart was previously the head coach of Florida State, Oregon, South Florida, and Western Kentucky.
-While coaching Western Kentucky in 2011, he won the first game played at FAU Stadium.
+The Florida Atlantic Owls football team represents Florida Atlantic University in college football at the NCAA Division I Football Bowl Subdivision (FBS) level as a member of the American Athletic Conference (AAC).
+The program has had seven head coaches, and three interim head coaches, since it began play during the 2001 season.
+The current head coach of the Owls is Zach Kittley, who was hired in December 2024.